FreeTrav/psPILOT/psPILOT.md

  `P: «text»`

-`«text»` is optional, and treated by psPILOT as a comment, except for the following control sequences:
+`«text»` is optional, and treated by psPILOT as a comment, except for the control sequences documented here.
+All control sequences are assumed to be bounded by anything defined as a word boundary in regular expressions (regexp used is ``"\b«control-sequence»\b"``).

 `W«number»` is a 'width control', which sets the width for word-wrapping in `T`, `Y`, and `N` statements.
-This control sequence should be separated by anything defined in regular expressions as a word boundary (technical note: the regexp used to find this is `\bw\d+\b`).
 Until the next `W` control sequence is encountered, word wrap in `T`, `N`, and `Y` statements will occur at the specified value - if a `J` or `U` statement causes program execution to bypass a `P` statement with a width control, that width control does not take effect.

 The default width for word-wrapping is 75 characters.